 Ngāti Toa originally lived in the Kāwhia area on the North Island’s west coast.
 Because of conflicts with Waikato tribes, they decided to move south to the Kāpiti Coast in the early 1820s.
 Along the way a group of them, mainly women, met a war party.
 Te Rauparaha, Ngāti Toa's great leader, told them to dress as chiefs and stand beside several fires, to make the enemy think there were more of them.
 This part of their journey became known as Te Heke Tahutahuahi (the fire-lighting migration).
 When they reached Taranaki they rested for several months.

 They were joined by Taranaki tribes on the next part of the migration.
 This journey was called Te Heke Tātaramoa (the bramble bush migration), because of the many obstacles they faced.
 The entire migration was called Te Heke Mai-i-raro (the migration from the north).

 Between 1820 and the 1840s, with Te Rauparaha as their chief, Ngāti Toa became the dominant tribe on the Kāpiti Coast.
 They also conquered territory in the South Island, and controlled large areas on both sides of Cook Strait from their island fortress of Kāpiti.
 European settlers saw them as a threat.
 The government kidnapped Te Rauparaha and held him prisoner.
 Ngāti Toa were forced to sell most of their land.

 The tribe today

 The representative body of Ngāti Toa, Te Rūnanga o Toa Rangatira, looks after the land, resources and mana of the tribe.
-It is seeking compensation for the unjust actions of the government in the past.
+Redress for the unjust actions of the government in the past was agreed to in 2012.
 In 2013, almost 4,500 people claimed descent from Ngāti Toa.